Harald-U/istio-on-minikube-handson/docs/exercise5.md

 Open the Bookinfo sample **a second time in a private(!) browser tab** and sign in as user "jason" (small letters!) and anything for a password.

-Now apply a new VirtaulService definition on the Reviews service:
+Now apply a new VirtualService definition on the Reviews service:

 ```
-$ kubectl apply -f samples/bookinfo/networking/virtual-service-reviews-test-v2.yaml
+kubectl apply -f samples/bookinfo/networking/virtual-service-reviews-test-v2.yaml
 ```

 Refresh the two browser sessions (private with user jason and non-private).
 The non-private browser still shows Reviews v1 (without stars), the private session with user jason shows Reviews v2 with black stars.